National Museum of the American Indian: National Mall (Washington, D.C.)

+Mitsitam Native Foods Cafe

 The Mitsitam Native Foods Cafe has five stations serving different regional foods: Northern Woodlands, South America, the Northwest Coast, Meso-America, and the Great Plains.
-Mitsitam’s first Executive Chef was the Diné chef Freddie Bitsoie.
+Mitsitam's first Executive Chef was the Diné chef Freddie Bitsoie.
 The museum has published a Mitisam Cafe Cookbook.

 George Gustav Heye Center (New York City)

 George Gustav Heye (1874–1957) traveled throughout North and South America collecting native objects.
 His collection was assembled over 54 years, beginning in 1903.
 He started the Museum of the American Indian and his Heye Foundation in 1916.
 The Heye Foundation's Museum of the American Indian opened to the public on Audubon Terrace in New York City in 1922.

 The museum at Audubon Terrace closed in 1994 and part of the collection is now housed at The Museum's George Gustav Heye Center, that occupies two floors of the Alexander Hamilton U.S. Custom House in Lower Manhattan.
 The Beaux Arts-style building, designed by architect Cass Gilbert, was completed in 1907.
 It is a designated National Historic Landmark and a New York City landmark.
 The center's exhibition and public access areas total about 20000 sqft.
 The Heye Center offers a range of exhibitions, film and video screenings, school group programs and living culture presentations throughout the year.